 The two Arts and Crafts-style buildings are similar, executed in Flemish-bonded brickwork, but differ in some details.
 The bays in the first building are stucco with geometric patterns of inlaid brick and mosaics, whereas the second building has bays finished in brick.
 Its main entrance is a modification of the Neoclassical revival style of the first building's primary entrance on Kennedy Boulevard.
 It has a limestone frontispiece with engaged, fluted Corinthian columns and cornices.
 An arched doorway frames glazed doors with iron grilles.

 The original interior of Classical Revival décor had thirty-three apartments and eighty-seven rooms in the first building and thirty-three apartments and seventy-six rooms in the second building.
-There were also meeting rooms, lounges, dining facilities, and elevator service.
+There were meeting rooms, lounges, dining facilities, and elevator service.

 Father Divine, an evangelist minister, bought the hotel in 1962 from the Peter Stuyvesant Corporation, owners since 1954, for over $400,000.
-Born George Baker in Georgia about 1882, he began his ministry in Harlem as Major J. Divine during the Depression.
+Born George Baker in Georgia in 1882, he began his ministry in Harlem as Major J. Divine during the Depression.
 He aided those in need with an employment agency and free dinners.
 The popularity of his missions or "heavens" spread through his Peace Mission Movement in New York, Philadelphia, and New Jersey.
 He preached the moral life of racial equality and celibacy and was regarded by his followers as the incarnate manifestation of God or "God in the flesh."

 After the death of Father Divine in 1965, the number of his followers started to decline.
 In 1986, the hotel was sold to Gold Coast Realty and then to the Ingerman Group in 1994.
 It was renovated and today is a fifty-nine-unit senior residence that reopened in 1995.